Migration Guide

 addYears(now, 1, 'UTC');

-// => Mar 11 2025 01:00:00 GMT+0000Additionally, since the timezone plugin has been integrated into the main library, the addYearsTZ function has been deprecated.
-Timezones are now imported as modules rather than using IANA time zone names (except for UTC timezone).
+// => Mar 11 2025 01:00:00 GMT+0000Additionally, since the timezone plugin has been integrated into the main library, the addYearsTZ function is now obsolete.
+Timezones are now imported as modules rather than using IANA timezone names (except for the UTC timezone).

 import Los_Angeles from 'date-and-time/timezones/America/Los_Angeles';